AB-BLAST 3.0 is a powerful

 executes seg and xnu,

-then logically “ORs” the results with the pmerge
+then logically “ORs” the results with the bundled pmerge

 utility program.